-- 41. (1) The criteria for the disposal or letting of assets, including unserviceable, redundant or obsolete assets, subject to sections 14 and 90 of the Act, are as follows: - (2) Assets may be disposed of by - transferring the asset to another organ of state in terms of a provision of the Act enabling the transfer of assets; - (ii) transferring the asset to another organ of state at market related value or, when appropriate, free of charge; - (iii) selling the asset; or - (iv) destroying the asset. - (3) The accounting officer must ensure that - immovable property is dispose of only at market related prices and in line with the policy on properties except when the public interest or the plight of the poor demands otherwise; - (b) movable assets are sold either by way of written price quotations, a competitive bidding process, auction or at market related prices, whichever is the most advantageous; - (c) firearms are not sold or donated to any person or institution within or outside the Republic unless approved by the National Conventional Arms Control Committee; - (d) immovable property is let at market related rates except when the public interest or the plight of the poor demands otherwise; - (e) all fees, charges, rates, tariffs, scales of fees or other charges relating to the letting of immovable property are annually reviewed;

-- (f) where assets are traded in for other assets, the highest possible trade-in price is negotiated; and - (g) in the case of the free disposal of computer equipment, the provincial department of education is first approached to indicate within 30 days whether any of the local schools are interested in the equipment.
+- (i) transferring the asset to another organ of state in terms of a provision of the Act enabling the transfer of assets; - (ii) transferring the asset to another organ of state at market related value or, when appropriate, free of charge; - (iii) selling the asset; or - (iv) Destroying the asset. - (3) The accounting officer must ensure that - - (a) Immovable property is sold only at market related prices except when the public interest or the plight of the poor demands otherwise; - (b) movable assets are sold either by way of written price quotations, a competitive bidding process, auction or at market related prices, whichever is the most advantageous; - (c) Firearms are not sold or donated to any person or institution within or outside the Republic unless approved by the National Conventional Arms Control Committee; - (d) Immovable property is let at market related rates except when the public interest or the plight of the poor demands otherwise; - (e) All fees, charges, rates, tariffs, scales of fees or other charges relating to the letting of immovable property are annually reviewed; - (f) Where assets are traded in for other assets, the highest possible trade-in price is negotiated; and - (g) In the case of the free disposal of computer equipment, the provincial department of education is first approached to indicate within 30 days whether any of the local schools are interested in the equipment.